Photo Credit: Ted Eytan

 The website Esri.com does an amazing job breaking down demographics by zip code with their ziptapestry tool.

-For example, if you plug in Washington (20001) into the tool you’ll get a full breakdown on the primary types of people living in that area.
-How cool is that?!
+For example, if you plug in Washington (20001), you’ll get a full breakdown of the primary types of people living in that area.
+It’s a pretty cool and easy-to-use tool.

 Once you’ve found that perfect neighborhood, you’ll still need to make sure you can get to work in a reasonable time.